SimpleDataLabsInc/prophecy-docs/docs/concepts/concepts.md

 - **Type**: The type of data you are reading/writing like CSV, Parquet files or catalog tables.
 - **Location**: The location of your data.
 It could be a file path for CSV or a table name.
 - **Properties**: Properties consists of Schema which is the _shape_ of the data and some other attributes specific to the file format.
 For example, in case of CSV, you can give Column delimiter in additional attributes.
+User can also define Metadata for each column here like description, tags and mappings.

 ![Dataset](img/dataset.png)